static-garlic/matteo-colombo-institutional/src/pages/teaching/index.md

           title: Geopolitics of oil and gas pipelines
           university: Italian Institute for International Political Studies (ISPI)
           year: '2020'
-      topic: Politics and energy in the enlarged Mediterranean region
+      topic: Politics and energy in the enlarged Mediterranean region (Italian)
     - topic: Terrorism in its many forms
     - topic: 'Design your research: Skills and methodologies in IR'
     - lectures: